 Discount Point Mortgage Calculator

 A discount point equals 1% of your loan amount and you can elect to pay fractions of a point or multiple points.
-For example, you can decide to pay .5 discount points (a half a point) or 2.5 discount points -- the choice is up to you.
-The more points you pay, the lower your mortgage rate.
+For example, you can decide to pay .5 discount points (a half a point) 1 point, or 2.5 points -- the choice is up to you.
+The more points you choose to pay, the lower your mortgage rate should be.

 What Mortgage Borrowers Should Know About Discount Points